Thomas the Apostle: Iraq

 The purported finger bones of Saint Thomas were discovered during restoration work at the Church of Saint Thomas in Mosul, Iraq in 1964, and were housed there until the Fall of Mosul, after which the relics were transferred to the Monastery of Saint Matthew on 17 June 2014.

 Succession

 As per the tradition of the Saint Thomas Christians, St. Thomas the Apostle established his throne in India and ordained Mar Keppa, a Chera prince, as his successor.
-India became his see (Kolla Hendo); therefore, the see of the metropolitan of Saint Thomas Christians was India and adopted the title of "Metropolitan and Gate of all India".
-In Syriac Manuscript Vatican Syriac Codex 22, the title given for the Metropolitan of the Saint Thomas Christians was "the superintendent and ruler of the holy see of St. Thomas the Apostle".
+India became his see (Kolla Hendo i.e, Chola rajya in Hindu which means the present day India); therefore, the see of the metropolitan of Saint Thomas Christians was India and adopted the title of Metropolitan and Gate of all India".
+As per the Syriac Orthodox Church the church in India was also addressed as the "Vicariate of Mar Thoma".